microsoft/CameraTraps/PW_FT_detection/README.md

 ## Output

-Once training is complete, the output weights will be saved in the `./runs/detect` directory acoording to the experiment name you configured in the `config.yaml`.
+Once training is complete, the output weights will be saved in the `./runs/detect` directory according to the experiment name you configured in the `config.yaml`.
 These weights can be used to classify new images using [Pytorch-Wildlife](https://github.com/microsoft/CameraTraps/).

 We are working on adding a feature in a future release to directly integrate the output weights with the Pytorch-Wildlife framework and the Gradio App.